 Minimizing stress over money woes should be on everyone’s mind.
-A national survey by the Financial Planning Standards Council (FPSC) has found that 42 per cent of Canadians rank “money” as their greatest stress—the leading source of stress among respondents.
+A national survey by the FP Canada has found that 42 per cent of Canadians rank “money” as their greatest stress—the leading source of stress among respondents.
 But how many of this year’s resolutions will involve tackling financial stress head on?

 The good news is that help is available.
-Interested in the connection between health and personal finance, FPSC commissioned a separate three-year-longitudinal study of 15,000 Canadians from coast to coast.
-It revealed that Canadians with a comprehensive financial plan in place, prepared with a certified financial planner® professional, were able to overcome financial stress and regain control over their financial future.
+Interested in the connection between health and personal finance, FP Canada commissioned a separate three-year-longitudinal study of 15,000 Canadians from coast to coast.
+It revealed that Canadians with a comprehensive financial plan in place, prepared with a Certified Financial Planner® professional, were able to overcome financial stress and regain control over their financial future.

 Canadians with comprehensive financial plans reported greater levels of financial well-being (85 per cent), emotional well-being (62 per cent) and overall contentment (45 per cent) than those who have engaged in even limited planning.

 The key to these findings is that Canadians with comprehensive financial plans—taking into account all aspects of one’s finances, from investment choices to income tax issues to insurance to retirement planning—are reporting that they are financially and emotionally better off than those who have engaged in limited planning or no planning.
 (Learn more about the study, The Value of Financial Planning.)